 This undated booking photo provided by the Cook County Sheriff's Department shows 63-year-old Marilyn Hartman.
 Hartman was arrested Friday, April 24, 2015, for loitering in a restricted area at O'Hare International Airport in Chicago.
 She was charged with misdemeanor criminal trespassing on state land and released.
 She was arrested again in Chicago on Sunday May 3, at Midway International Airport and charged with the same offense in addition to violating her bail bond.
 Hartman has succeeded in getting on a flight at least once without a ticket.
 She has previously said she's mentally ill and homeless.
 (Cook County Sheriff's Department via AP)

-CHICAGO — A woman with a history of trying to sneak onto planes without a ticket has been arrested twice in recent days at both of Chicago's international airports after being spotted loitering in terminal areas, police said Wednesday.
+CHICAGO — A judge has ordered a psychiatric evaluation for a woman with a history of trying to sneak onto planes after she was arrested twice in nine days at Chicago's two international airports.

-Hartman has tried several times in recent years to board flights without a ticket.
-She has succeeded at least once, getting on a Southwest Airlines flight from San Jose to Los Angeles in August.
+Hartman has tried several times in recent years to board flights without tickets.